-Summer activities and hot sidewalks can mean sore paws for your dog.
+Summer activities and hot sidewalks can mean you might need home remedies for sore dog paws.

 The hot summer months are in full swing.
 Like children, our dogs feel excitement for summer fun.
 Extra time to play outdoors … exploring mountains, parks, the backyard and everywhere in between … can wreak havoc on dogs with sensitive or dry paws.